HimesGroup/taffeta/README.md

  <i>batch_num</i>/<i>sample_name</i>/<i>sample_name</i>_R2_fastqc <br>
  <i>batch_num</i>/<i>sample_name</i>/<i>sample_name</i>_ReadCount <br>
  ...

+Note that the adapter trimming step is skipped for datasets downloaded from GEO, since Illumina barcodes for each sample are not provided in GEO.

 2) Create an HTML report of QC and alignment summary statistics for RNA-seq samples associated with a project using rnaseq_align_and_qc_report.py: